Effective of May 17, 2021 -

 - At this time, meetings with Loan Officers, at all branch locations, are available by appointment only.
 Please see a member of our staff or call 888-865-2265 to set up an appointment.

 We appreciate your understanding and cooperation during this time.
 Thank you for banking with us and trusting us with your financial needs.

 The bad guys are preying on your fear and sending all sorts of scams related to the Coronavirus (COVID-19).
 Below are some examples of scams your should be on the lookout for:

-- Emails that appear to be from organization such as the CDC (Centers for Disease Control), or the WHO (World Health organization).
-The scammers have crafted emails that appear to come from these sources, but the actually contain malicious phishing links or dangerous attachments.
+- Emails that appear to be from organizations such as the CDC (Centers for Disease Control), or the WHO (World Health Organization).
+Scammers have crafted emails that appear to come from these sources, but they actually contain malicious phishing links or dangerous attachments.

 - Emails that claim to have a "new" or "updated" list of cases of Coronavirus in your area.
 These emails could contain dangerous links and information designed to scare you into clicking on the link.

 - Never open emails tor click on links from people you don't know or were not expecting.

 - If you receive suspicious emails, DON'T OPEN THEM.
 Delete them.
 If they appear to be coming from an official organization, report the email through their website.